Privacy Policy

 We strive to maintain the relevance, accuracy and completeness and currency of the personal information we hold and to protect its privacy and security.
 We keep personal information only for as long as is reasonably necessary for the purpose for which it was collected or to comply with any applicable legal reporting or document retention requirements.

-We regard the security of personal information as very important and has implemented a range of measures to ensure the personal information it holds is protected from misuse, interference, and loss and from unauthorised access, modification or disclosure.
+We regard the security of personal information as very important and have implemented a range of measures to ensure the personal information we hold is protected from misuse, interference, and loss and from unauthorised access, modification or disclosure.
 The protection measures in place include:

-• Security measures including encryption, firewalls, site monitoring and intrusion detection and
+• Security measures including encryption, firewalls, site monitoring and intrusion detection.

 • Providing a discreet environment for confidential discussions.